dimtoneff/ComfyUI-PixelArt-Detector/README.md

 * __PixelArt Detector (+Save)__ - this node is All in One reduce palette, resize, saving image node
 * __PixelArt Detector (Image->)__ - this node will downscale and reduce the palette and forward the image to another node
 * __PixelArt Palette Converter__ - this node will change the palette of your input.
 There are a couple of embedded palettes.
 Use the Palette Loader for more
-* __PixelArt Palette Loader__ - this node comes with a lot of custom palettes which can be an input to the PixelArt Palette Converter "paletteList" input
+* __PixelArt Palette Loader__ - this node comes with a lot of custom palettes which can be an input to the PixelArt Palette Converter "paletteList" input.
+Optional GRIDS preview of all palettes

 The plugin also adds a script to Comfy to drag and drop generated webp|jpeg files into the UI to load the workflows.